Need to talk? Call 1800 882 436.

 What if I have a cold sore while breastfeeding?

-What happens if my baby gets herpes?
+Complications of HSV and what happens if my baby gets a cold sore?

 • blisters on the skin